Guardsmen and those that wish to enlist with the Guardsmen, are expected to have read and follow

 - Be courteous to players who are role-playing even if you are not participating.
 Role-playing can be fun and enhance the overall game.
 While players are role-playing, please respect their wishes and resist the urge to spoil the mood with unrelated conversation, ruining a role-playing activity or event, or just being an inconsiderate player.

 - Role-playing situations are not exempt from good behavior; be cautious on how the character's words and actions are perceived.
-The character is enlisted as part of the Guardsmen, who are expected to be courteous, honorable and always representing the Kinship in a positive manner (see the "Behavior" section for details).
+The character is enlisted as part of the Guardsmen, the elite of the Free Peoples, and is expected to be courteous, honorable and always representing the Kinship in a positive manner (see the "Behavior" section for details).

 - There is no requirement for a player to be a Middle-earth expert.
 In light of this, we encourage that everyone stay in the highest spirit of role-play, and not be critical when someone doesn't have the vast knowledge of Tolkien's Middle-earth you may have.